About the simulation

-The simulation shows the
+The simulation demonstrates the relative

 Noise Levels

-relative noise between cameras based solely on the ISO and sensor size, and doesn't account for differences in sensor sensitivity.
-Absolute aperture sizes vary far more than sensor sensitivity, so the simulation is still very useful despite this ommission.
+The noise level is exaggerated to be more visible in the small window above.
+The noise is a function of ISO and sensor size, and doesn't account for differences in sensor sensitivity.
 For some actual camera data taking into account sensor sensitivities see

 DXO Mark.